OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_lab_results_to_STEM.md

         - labclmid = clmid
     - This will assign each lab result at least one **VISIT_DETAIL** VISIT_DETAIL_ID based on the lookup created during VISIT_DETAIL creation.
 If more than one is assigned, choose one.
         - Some records in **LAB_RESULTS** do not have a labclmid.
 If this is the case **PROCEDURE_OCCURRENCE** VISIT_DETAIL_ID and VISIT_OCCURRENCE_ID should be left blank.
-- RSLT_NBR will go to VALUE_AS_NUMBER and RSLT_TXT will go to the VALUE_SOURCE_VALUE field.
+- RSLT_NBR will go to VALUE_AS_NUMBER and RSLT_TXT and RSLT_NBR will be concatenated in the VALUE_SOURCE_VALUE field.
-  - VALUE_SOURCE_VALUE should then be mapped to a concept by looking up the result value in the LOINC vocabulary
+  - RSLT_TXT should then be mapped to a concept by looking up the result value in the LOINC vocabulary
   - The RSLT_TXT field tends to have operators (<, >, =, ≤, >=) included in the first 2 characters of the string.
 Use the following logic to assign the OPERATOR_CONCEPT_ID in such cases:
     ```sql
     case substring(rslt_txt, 0, 2)